A method for determining Cartan geometries from the local behavior of automorphisms: Abstract

 \section{Abstract}

-For the purpose of determining global properties of Cartan geometries from local information about automorphisms, we introduce a construction for a Cartan geometry that captures the local behavior of a given automorphism near a distinguished element.
-The result of this construction, which we call the sprawl generated by the automorphism from the distinguished element, is uniquely characterized by a kind of ``universal property'' that allows us to compare Cartan geometries admitting automorphisms with equivalent local behavior.
-To demonstrate the remarkable effectiveness of the techniques derived from this construction, we use them to completely characterize all almost c-projective structures and all almost quaternionic structures admitting nontrivial automorphisms with higher-order fixed points, as well as all nondegenerate partially integrable almost CR-structures admitting a higher-order fixed point with non-null isotropy.
+We introduce a construction for a Cartan geometry that captures the local behavior of a given geometric automorphism near a distinguished element.
+The result of this construction, which we call the sprawl generated by the automorphism, is uniquely characterized by a kind of universal property that allows us to compare different Cartan geometries that admit automorphisms with equivalent local behavior near a distinguished element.
+As example applications, we describe how to construct non-flat real projective structures admitting nontrivial automorphisms with higher-order fixed points and extend some known local automorphisms with higher-order fixed points on non-flat parabolic geometries to global automorphisms.